skip to main content

 It’s also a great time to become a substitute teacher in Illinois because Chicago Public Schools has taken an innovative approach to incentivizing substitute teachers and improving the experience of being a substitute.

-Here are the requirements for becoming a substitute teacher in Illinois:
+Here are the qualifications for substitute teachers in Illinois:

 • A bachelor’s degree from an accredited institution,